rishadsanian/rishadsanian/README.md

 # Hello, I'm Rishad! 👋

 Welcome to my GitHub profile!
 I am a full stack developer with a passion for learning, creating, and reflecting.
+I also have a background in Accounting & Finance, Project Management, and Event Planning for Trade shows & Conferences.

 ## Tools